Renault Captur review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

-There’s a total of six engines available, some of which you’ll find shared with Renault’s Alliance partner, Nissan.
-The petrol options are made up of a 99bhp 1.0-litre three-cylinder unit and a 1.3-litre four-cylinder with either 128bhp or 153bhp.
-The 1.0-litre TCe is particularly slow, with only 160Nm of torque and a sluggish 0-62mph time of 13.3 seconds.
-While the five-speed manual box is nice and slick, the engine needs to be revved hard in low gears to pick up speed.
+The 1.0-litre TCe is pretty slow, with only 160Nm of torque and a sluggish 0-62mph time of 11 seconds.
+While the six-speed manual box is nice and slick, the engine needs to be revved hard in low gears to pick up speed.

-The sweet spot in the line-up is the TCe 130 petrol engine - offering an extra 29bhp and 80Nm of torque, it’s likely to be a popular choice.
-The six-speed manual variant completes the sprint from 0-62mph in a more respectable 10.6 seconds, while the seven-speed dual-clutch auto shaves a further second off this time.
-Those seeking extra performance have the option of the 153bhp version.
+The sweet spot in the line-up is the TCe 140 petrol engine.
+The six-speed manual variant completes the sprint from 0-62mph in a more respectable 10.3 seconds, while the seven-speed dual-clutch auto shaves a further second off this time.

 In this review